laravel/docs/cashier-paddle.md

         }
     }

 Next, define a route to your Cashier controller within your `routes/web.php` file.
-This will overwrite the default shipped route:
+This will overwrite the route included with Cashier:

     Route::post(
         'paddle/webhook',
         '\App\Http\Controllers\WebhookController@handleWebhook'
     );

-Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled by Cashier.
+Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled.
 Both events contain the full payload of the Paddle webhook.

 You can optionally also override the default, built-in webhook route by setting the `CASHIER_WEBHOOK` env variable in your `.env` file.
-Note that this needs to be the full URL to your webhook route and needs to match the one set in your Paddle control panel:
+This value should be the full URL to your webhook route and needs to match the URL set in your Paddle control panel:

     CASHIER_WEBHOOK=https://example.com/my-paddle-webhook-url